LIBERTARIAN

 Historic Preservationist," he notes that today's historic preservationists

 impede greater histories of the future.
-Historic preservationists block
+Historic preservationists block future

-by new homes that would also become historical.
+new homes that would also become historical.
 Newer structures become

 more historical than the old ones, thanks to capitalism.